 This division is open to any person who is currently studying the applied instrument or voice and has studied for a minimum of 72 months (LOS not required for vocal students), is at least 14 years of age with a maximum age of 21 years, and performs a piece or composition equivalent to Test List Level 8 or above.
 Students studying less than 72 months and/or is less than 14 years of age may enter with permission by the Contest Director and Board of Directors upon approval and provided the contestant submits the manuscript with entry.
 The contestant must perform the same piece submitted for this division at the competition.
 A 15 minute time limit will be strictly enforced.
 Scripted music must be provided for the judge (except Drum Set).
 Original compositions must receive prior approval from the Board of Directors in the field of expertise.
 Vocal Classical, Vocal Musical Theatre, and Vocal Pop contestants must submit the title of their song selection at the time of entry for approval from the Board of Directors in the field of expertise.
 Championship, First Runner-up and Second Runner-up awards are given on each instrument at each regional qualifying round.
 The Champion, First Runner-up and Second Runner-up awards are given on each instrument at each regional qualifying round.
-The Champion, First Runner-up and Second Runner-up of this division automatically qualify to participate in the North American Invitational Championship held the following summer at the AGM National Convention.
+The Champion, First Runner-up and Second Runner-up awards are given on each instrument at each regional qualifying round.
+The Champion, First Runner-up and Second Runner-up awards are given on each instrument at each regional qualifying round.
+The Champion, First Runner at the AGM National Convention.
 All students entering this division must be prepared to travel to the final round at the National Contest in July of that year.
 A student may qualify only once each year for the Nationals.
 At the Nationals, if there are less than 3 contestants in the qualifying round, those students will perform in the NAIC Finals instead of having to qualify.
-Championship and Runner-up awards will be given for each instrument at Nationals.
-All NAIC contestants must be present at the Awards Ceremony to win.
-In the event that the winner cannot be presen
+Championship and Runner-up awards will be given for each instrument at NAIC contestants must be present